geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Still from the new-form'd gulf the legions throng,

-And pour a flood of living fire along : 380
+And pour a flood of living fire along: 380

 Its headlong course no mounds, no barriers stay,